 Blackall Simonds (1784-1875) retired from the Brewery in 1845.
-In 1846 he and his wife Emma Jane Usborne (1797-1885) moved to the Isle of Wight.
+In 1846 he and his wife Emma Jane Usborne (1797-1885) moved to the Isle of Wight, which he already knew.
 The Hampshire Advertiser of October 31st 1846 reported that they had taken a lease on 10 Bridgstocke Terrace.
-The same paper reported on March 20th 1847 that they had moved to 1 Brigstock Terrace and confirmed that they were still there in April 1851.
+The same paper reported on March 20th 1847 that they had moved to 1 Brigstocke Terrace and confirmed that they were still there in April 1851.
 The Isle of Wight Observer shows that they had to move briefly to Hobarton House, Ryde, in January & February 1860.

 Meanwhile he was building his 2nd ‘Caversham House’ in Dover Street, Ryde.
 The Isle of Wight Observer of March 24th 1860 now records them in their brand new home and in June 9th 1860 again shows them there, all under the heading ‘Fashionable List’ They must have lived in some style, because the census of 1861 shows 4 staff and of 1871 shows 5 staff were living on the premises.